About the Everest Base Camp Trek

 Cons:

-- Nights are colder, especially at higher altitudes.
+- Nights are cold, especially at higher altitudes.

-Winter treks to Everest Base Camp are ideal for those seeking solitude and a more adventurous experience.
-The temperatures during the day range from 5-10°C (41-50°F), while nighttime temperatures can plummet to -15 to -20°C (5 to -4°F).
-The weather is generally stable with clear skies, but heavy snowfall can occasionally block trails and make the trek more challenging.
+Winter treks to Everest Base Camp are for those who want solitude and adventure.
+Daytime temperatures can be 5-10°C (41-50°F,) and nighttime temperatures can drop to -15 to -20°C (5-4°F).
+The weather is generally stable with clear skies, but heavy snowfall can block the trails and make the trek more challenging.

 Pros: